ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 In this section we will perform a join operation geolocation_temp2 table has details of drivers and count of their respective non-normal events. drivermileage_temp1 table has details of total miles travelled by each driver.

-*   We will join two tables on common column, which in our case is driverid.
+*   We will join two tables on common column, which in our case is `driverid`.

 ~~~scala
 val joined = hiveContext.sql("select a.driverid,a.occurance,b.totmiles from geolocation_temp2 a,drivermileage_temp1 b where a.driverid=b.driverid")